grouin/propa/README.md

 The last option is useful in order to do not propagate existing annotations on already processed files

+In addition, option -t (only for script propagation-v2/3.pl) takes into account the tokenization (e.g., if "le" has been tagged as a DET, the bigrams "le" in the word "table" will not be tagged if option -t is used).

 ## License ##

 This toolbox is licenced under the term of the two-clause BSD Licence: